Inc. Magazine Reveals Annual List of America's Fastest-Growing Private Companies--the Inc. 5000

-NEW YORK, Aug.
-17, 2021 /PRNewswire-PRWeb/ -- Inc. magazine today revealed that nirvanaHealth is No. 123 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
+WASHINGTON, Aug.
+18, 2021 /PRNewswire-PRWeb/ -- Inc. magazine today revealed that Oceaneast Associates is No. 3891 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy's most dynamic segment—its independent small businesses.
 Intuit, Zappos, Under Armour, Microsoft, Patagonia, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-"nirvanaHealth is honored to be recognized by Inc. 5000 for our growth trajectory.
-In recent years, our industry has seen immense pressure to transform in a manner that leverages innovative technology to improve healthcare," said Ravi Ika, nirvanaHealth President & CEO.
-"We are so thrilled that our company has established itself the pioneers of healthcare automation, helping entities across the industry reduce healthcare costs and improve patient outcomes."
+"The Oceaneast team is passionate about helping our clients implement emerging digital technologies to meet their social impact missions.
+We value the opportunities we have in the Washington D.C. area and we're excited to continue contributing to the Washington regional community and economy," said Arvi Gowda, chief executive officer of Oceaneast Associates.
+"After a challenging 2020, we are more appreciative than ever of our clients, partners, and colleagues and the work we do together."

 Not only have the companies on the 2021 Inc. 5000 been very competitive within their markets, but this year's list also proved especially resilient and flexible given 2020's unprecedented challenges.
 Among the 5,000, the average median three-year growth rate soared to 543 percent, and median revenue reached $11.1 million.
 Together, those companies added more than 610,000 jobs over the past three years.